kannavar/Lending_Club_CaseStudy/README.md

 **- What is the dataset that is being used?**

-loan.csv - This dataset contains information about past applicants and whether they "defaulted" or not.
+loan.csv - This dataset contains the complete loan data for all loans issued through the time period 2007 to 2011 and whether a particular loan is defaulted or not

 Data_Dictionary.xlx  - This spreadsheet contains the description of all the variables (columns) present in the loan dataset.